-Continuous-time Causal Block Diagrams Assignment
+Continuous-Time Causal Block Diagrams (CT-CBD)

-Continuous-time CBDs 1
+1 Continuous-time CBDs

-Continuous-time Causal Block Diagrams (CBDs) can be used to model causal continuous-time systems [5, 1, 3].
-It is implemented in tools such as Simulink[®] to model systems that evolve continuously over time, or that can be abstracted as such.
+Continuous-Time Causal Block Diagrams (CT-CBDs) can be used to model causal continuous-time systems [5, 1, 3].
+It is implemented in tools such as Simulink® to model systems that evolve continuously over time, or that can be abstracted as such.

 In this assignment you will continue were you left with the simulator that you have built in the previous assignment.
-You will extend this simulator to allow it to simulate Continuous Time CBDs.
+You will extend this simulator to allow it to simulate Continuous-Time CBDs by means of hierarchical Integral and Derivative which contain time-discretized versions of these continuous operators.